jechea14/Automated-RS-Clan-DXP-Competition/README.md

 - Create a fair competition among the lower and higher level players, so the lower level players can compete against other low level players and vise versa.
 - Originally, the competition winners would be the top 5 most dxp gained.
 However, several clan mates brought up the unfairness of this as higher level clan mates would easily get top placements.
 - Automate the manual tasks of calculating the rules applied and placing results into respective brackets.
+- Purpose of rules: Some skills become very easy to gain DXP in, so it is easy to get top placements.
+Reducing the DXP gained helps balance among the other skills.
+Some skills are difficult/slow to train even with DXP active, so doubling the DXP gained helps the balance.